-ANSWER: Yes they should.
+When restating CC&Rs, association should removed all "Declarant" provisions.
 Declarant language can be very confusing to directors and members alike.
 Is the association a successor to the declarant?
 Does the association have the powers of the declarant?
 Is the association allowed to modify or delete declarant language?
-In short, the association is not a successor to the developer and does not have a declarant's powers.
+In short, the association is not a successor to the developer and does not have a declarant's powers unless specifically assigned to the association.
 And yes, associations can delete declarant provisions once the declarant no longer has an interest in the development.

 Removing Provisions.
 Declarant language should be deleted along with all the legalese that goes with it.
 It gives associations the opportunity to clarify maintenance issues (always a source of conflict and potential liability), add director qualifications, incorporate changes in the law, and make the documents easier to read.

 Approval Requirement.
 Declarant provisions may be deleted by a majority of those owners representing a quorum, regardless of any higher amendment requirements called for in the documents.
-The membership may delete any provisions that are unequivocally designed and intended or which by its nature can only have been designed or intended, to facilitate the developer in completing the construction or marketing of the development.
+The membership may delete any provisions that are unequivocally designed and intended or which, by their nature, can only have been designed or intended to facilitate the developer in completing the construction or marketing of the development.

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.